-The following new regulatory solutions may affect the financial results in banking sector in the perspective of the nearest quarters:
+The following new regulatory solutions may affect the financial results of the sector in the perspective of the nearest quarters:

-- the required own contribution increase from 15% to 20% from 1 January 2017, resulting from recommendation S of the PFSA concerning mortgage secured credit exposures (PFSA Official Journal of 2013, item 23) (an impact on housing loans), - amendment to recommendation S (under preparation), increasing the risk weight for foreign currency loans (impact on adequacy ratio), - extension of the de minimis Programme for 2017 (amendment of the Decree of the Minister of Finance on granting de minimis aid by Bank Gospodarstwa Krajowego in the form of Ioan repayment guarantees, Journal of Laws of 2016, item 1471), - increase in the short-term liquidity ratio to 80% as of 1 January 2017 (from 70% in 2016) in accordance with Regulation (EU) No 575/2013 of the European Parliament and of the Council on prudential requirements for credit institutions and investment firms and PFSA recommendations, - decrease in the limit of the value of transactions between entrepreneurs as of 1 January 2017 that must be settled through a bank account from EUR 15 thousand to PLN 15 thousand (in accordance with the Act on Freedom of Economic Activity, Journal of Laws of 2015, item 584 as amended), which should affect the amount of funds on bank accounts, - including a free basic payment account in the banks' offer from 8 February 2017, - a change in the loan concentration risk management principles for universal and mortgage banks as of 1 January 2017, resulting from recommendation C of the PFSA (PFSA Official Journal of 2016, item 15), - implementation of the Mortgage Loan Act, which is aimed at improving borrower protection and reducing asymmetry in the level of knowledge of the client and the bank (currently a draft is under preparation), - changed principles for supporting renewable energy generators (Journal of Laws of 2016, item 925) and a change in the principles for property tax assessment for wind power plants (Journal of Laws of 2016, item 961), which shall affect the financial condition of entities that took bank loans.
+- the required own contribution increase from 15% to 20% from 1 January 2017, resulting from recommendation S of the PFSA concerning mortgage secured credit exposures (PFSA Official Journal of 2013, item 23) (an impact on housing loans), - amendment to recommendation S (under preparation), increasing the risk weight for foreign currency loans (impact on adequacy ratio), - extension of the de minimis Programme for 2017 (amendment of the Decree of the Minister of Finance on granting de minimis aid by Bank Gospodarstwa Krajowego in the form of loan repayment guarantees, Journal of Laws of 2016, item 1471), - increase in the short-term liquidity ratio to 80% as of 1 January 2017 (from 70% in 2016) in accordance with Regulation (EU) No 575/2013 of the European Parliament and of the Council on prudential requirements for credit institutions and investment firms and PFSA recommendations. - decrease in the limit of the value of transactions between entrepreneurs as of 1 January 2017 that must be settled through a bank account from EUR 15 thousand to PLN 15 thousand (in accordance with the Act on Freedom of Economic Activity, Journal of Laws of 2015, item 584 as amended), which should affect the amount of funds on bank accounts. - including a free basic payment account in the banks' offer from 8 February 2017, - a change in the loan concentration risk management principles for universal and mortgage banks as of 1 January 2017, resulting from recommendation C of the PFSA (PFSA Official Journal of 2016, item 15), - implementation of the Mortgage Loan Act, which is aimed at improving borrower protection and reducing asymmetry in the level of knowledge of the customer and the bank (currently a draft is under preparation), - changed principles for supporting renewable energy generators (Journal of Laws of 2016, item 925) and a change in the principles for property tax assessment for wind power plants (Journal of Laws of 2016, item 961), which shall affect the financial condition of entities that took bank loans, - covering part of the entities on the closed end investment funds market with CIT as of 1 January 2017.

-2.5 TENDENCIES IN THE POLISH AND GLOBAL ECONOMIES IN 2016 AND THEIR EFFECT ON THE BANK'S RESULTS6
+2.7 TENDENCIES IN THE POLISH AND GLOBAL ECONOMIES IN 2017 AND THEIR EFFECT ON THE GROUP'S RESULTS